 Software development in the cloud is increasingly more commonplace.
-Gartner research saw the greatest cloud computing market gains in Infrastructure as a s Service (IaaS) last year, with the market reaching $34.7 billion in 2017 and expected to grow to $72.4 billion by 2020.
-Gartner analysts also reported that the Platform as a Service (PaaS) market is outperforming previous forecasts and is expected to increase from $11.4 billion in 2017 to $20.8 billion in 2020.
+Gartner research is seeing the greatest cloud computing market gains in Infrastructure as a Service (IaaS) with the market growing 27.5% in 2018 to reach $30.5 billion.
+The IaaS market will reach $38.9 billion this year, and it’s expected to reach $49.1 billion by 2020.
+Gartner analysts also reported that the Platform as a Service (PaaS) market is outperforming previous forecasts and is expected to increase from $11.4 billion in 2017 to $23.0 billion in 2020.

 Factors driving this growth — and driving ISVs to the cloud — include: